uditnarayan/go-aws-local/README.md

-# Go with AWS on Local
+# Go Sandbox

-An experimental project to learn how to use AWS resources with go sdk.
-This projects spins up AWS on local using [localstack](https://github.com/localstack/localstack) community.
+An experimental project to learn how to use go lang with technologies like protobuf, AWS, grpc, kafka etc. This projects spins up AWS on local using [localstack](https://github.com/localstack/localstack) community.

-* [go-sns-sqs](./go-sns-sqs) pub sub using sns and sqs
+* [go-sns-sqs](./go-sns-sqs) pub sub using sns and sqs with protobuf for message encoding